pwdd/pwdd.github.io/_posts/2016-11-15-testing-a-socket-input-and-output.md

     };
   }

-  // this method does not exist in the super class 'Socket'
+  // this method does not exist in the extended class 'Socket'
   // it is used to return the string formed by the bytes added to 'bytesList' public String output() {
     byte[] converted = toByteArray(bytesList);